vimalharish7/Holiday-Management-System/README.md

-# .Net based Application to plan and share events
+# .Net based Application to register, view, book and share events
  .Net MVC - C# based application

 1. The application can be used to view and plan holiday activities